 The biggest threat to progress at the present time is the Coronavirus pandemic but we are workng to minimise the impact this has on project development.

 Q. Are you involving the voluntary sector?

-Tsi Moray has been involved in developing the bid from the start and we will look at how we can involve the voluntary sector in the coming engagement.
-Growth deals do not involve participatory budgeting within each community as they are designed to stimulate the economy at a strategic level, but a community based approach will be a major focus of the next community plan.
+Tsi Moray has been involved in developing the bid from the start and we will look at how we can involve the voluntary sector in the next stage of development.
+A community based approach will be a major focus of the next communication plans going forward.